hdl-registers/hdl-registers/doc/sphinx/rst/basic_feature/basic_feature_default_registers.rst

 See HTML file below for the human-readable documentation that is produced by the ``generate()`` call in the Python example above.

-See :ref:`html_generator` for more details about the HTML generator and its capabilities.
+See :ref:`generator_html` for more details about the HTML generator and its capabilities.

 :download:`HTML page <../../../../generated/sphinx_rst/register_code/basic_feature/basic_feature_default_registers/api/caesar_regs.html>`